dragoonDorise/basecore/README.md

 Atom 2: Has no Javascript Logic

-Molecule 1: Has Javascript logic so it can change the Search button
+Molecule 1: Has Javascript logic so it can change the Search button, but only affects itself

 Organism 1: Has Javascript Logic, when we press the Search Button we call a web service that once we've parsed it we create the grid of 9 products